-Some 10,000 households are selected each year to be invited to take part in the FES.
-It is never possible to cover the entire sample selected.
-A small number cannot be contacted at all, and in other households one or more members decline to co-operate.
-In all, some 7,000 households in the UK, or about 70 per cent of those contacted, co-operate fully in the survey each year i.e. they complete both the diary and the questionnaire.
+Some 11,000 households are selected each year for the FES in Great Britain; but it is never possible to get a full response.
+A small number cannot be contacted at all, and in other households one or more members decline to cooperate.
+In all, around 6,500 households in Great Britain co-operate fully in the survey each year i.e. they complete both the diary and questionnaire.